 This argument determines how PoolQ matches DNA barcodes to those in its row reference database.
 There are currently two supported values, "exact" and "mismatch".
-Using "exact" requires every base to match perfectly; "mismatch" allows up to one base of mismatch between them (no gaps or deletions allowed).
+Using "exact" requires every base to match perfectly; "mismatch"

+allows up to one base of mismatch between them (a Hamming distance of 1).
+Indels are not detected.